daknuett/cryptosuite2/README.rst

 I can give you some assistance in general, but do not expect too much.
 I have a lot to do.
 Also I will fix bugs, but it might take a while.

-If you want to speed up my support/my fixes `buy me a beer
-<https://paypal.me/daknuett/5>`_.
-Also you are welcome to
-`support me <https://paypal.me/daknuett/10>`_ if you think it is a good idea to do so.

-(An I kinda wanted to test these paypal links :-P)